Abortion in Yemen: Islam’s role in abortion

 Islam plays an important role in the views and laws made about abortion in Yemen.
 In fact, “abortion is considered a violation of religious moral codes”.
 Islamic law deeply values children, saying that “children are the divine mercy and a natural human need,” and according to Islamic Sharia law, children (whether naturalized legitimately or not) are necessary “to preserve the human race”.
-In fact, experts in the field of Islam and Islamic fundamentalism view the preservation of the human race as one of prominent goals of Sharia.
+In fact, experts in the field of Islam and Islamic fundamentalism view the preservation of the human race as one of the prominent goals of Sharia.
 Because of this, abortions and “any methods that can terminate reproduction of humankind” are not allowed.
 In Yemen, Islam is a factor in whether doctors choose to perform abortions: in fact, some doctors will refuse to perform abortions on certain pregnant women after 12 weeks, “even if the woman's health is at risk, unless there is a fatwa from a religious sheikh”.

 Factors affecting abortions in Yemen

 1990s

 One study, called “Age at Marriage, Contraceptive Use and Abortion in Yemen” by the Canadian Studies in Population, researched the status of abortion in Yemen from 1991 to 1997.
 The study found that pregnant women were less likely to receive illegal and unsafe abortions the more education they receive.
 The study also found that, in Yemen, jobs in professional fields make abortions less desirable.
 People that work in professional fields are less likely to obtain illegal and unsafe abortions because the potential health risks could interfere with their career and economic mobility.
-Moreover, the study found that pregnant women’s decision on whether or not to obtain an abortion is dependent on their husband’s view of contraception and family planning.
+Moreover, the study found that pregnant women's decision on whether or not to obtain an abortion is dependent on their husband's view of contraception and family planning.
 The desire to have children decreases the likelihood that a pregnant woman will obtain an abortion.